pantheon-systems/documentation/source/content/modules-known-issues.md

 **Issue**: Sometimes, after a fresh system install, the **Manage** > **Extend** > **+ Install new module** and **Manage** > **Appearance** > **+ Install new theme** buttons are missing.

 This is a known bug in Drupal 8 and Drupal 9.
-See [#2350711](https://www.drupal.org/project/drupal/issues/2350711) for more information.
+Refer to Issue [#2350711](https://www.drupal.org/project/drupal/issues/2350711) for more information.

 **Solution**: